Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers

 \subsection{Performance characteristics of Gauss Quadrature method}

-A quadrature based method requires significantly lesser number of quadrature points than the number of cells required by the FV method to approximate the a polynomial of given order.
-Furthermore, for a given number of quadrature points or cells $n$, the FV method involves inversion of size $n \times n$ matrix whereas the quadrature method involves $n$ function evaluations.
-So, even if the number of quadrature points for GQ and cells for FV are comparable number, the GQ method is expected to outperform FV method in terms of cost of the wall model.
-Next, we evaluate the performance characteristics of these methods in \textit{a priori} and \textit{a posteriori} settings.
-Note that the \textit{a priori} tests are quite insightful in assessing the cost difference between the two methods, in particular identifying the origin of that difference and its scaling with $Re_{\tau}$ and $n$.
-The \textit{a posteriori}, on the hand, sheds light on how the two methods perform in highly parallelized settings, in particular how the load-balancing of the wall model solver between processors affects the two methods.
+A quadrature based method requires significantly lesser number of quadrature points than the number of cells required by the FV method to approximate a polynomial of the given order.
+Furthermore, for a given number of quadrature points or cells $n$, the FV method involves inversion of size $n \times n$ matrix whereas the quadrature method involves only $n$ function evaluations.
+So, even if the number of quadrature points for GQ and cells for FV are comparable number, the GQ method is expected to outperform FV method in terms of the computational cost of the wall model.
+In the following subsections, we evaluate the performance characteristics of these methods in \textit{a priori} and \textit{a posteriori} settings.
+Note that \textit{a priori} tests are quite insightful in assessing the cost difference between the two methods, in particular identifying the cause of that difference and its scaling with $Re_{\tau}$ and $n$. \textit{A posteriori} test, on the hand, sheds light on how the two methods perform in parallelized settings, in particular how the load-balancing among the processors (or lack thereof) for the wall-model solver affects the two methods.